lacanoid/pgddl/README.md

 - You can use it extract DDL with any client which support running plain SQL queries
 - With SQL you can select things to dump things using usual SQL semantics (WHERE, etc)
 - Created scripts are somewhat more intended to be run and copy/pasted manually by the DBA into other databases/scripts.
-This means prefering ALTER to CREATE and such.
+This means prefering ALTER to CREATE, creating indexes which are part of a constraint with ADD CONSTRAINT and such.
 - No shell access or shell commands with hairy options required (for running pg_dump), just use SELECT!

 It is currently rather incomplete, but still useful.